Charles I, Duke of Elbeuf: Childhood and inheritance

 Charles de Lorraine was born in 1556, the son of René II de Lorraine, Marquis d'Elbeuf and Louise de Rieux.
 He received an education from the humanist Rémy Belleau at Joinville.
 At this time, he was a valuable child, the heir to part of the Rieux inheritance, and as such was kept under close wardship by Cardinal Lorraine, and Suzanne de Bourbon-Montpensier, his maternal grandmother.
 There were other heirs to the Rieux inheritance, and on the partage of 1584, Elbeuf found himself out of the inheritance of Harcourt, but in receipt of the smaller territories of Brionne and Lillebonne.
 Harcourt went to Paul de Coligny, however he died in 1586, and Elbeuf secured guardianship of his young son Guy, allowing him to control Harcourt until the boy's majority.
 When in 1605 Guy de Coligny died, the entire Rieux inheritance fell to the Elbeuf family.

 As a result of this inheritance and other acquisitions, by the end of the century, Elbeuf could boast a yearly income of 50,000 livres.

 Marriage

 His sister, Marie d'Elbeuf, married his first cousin Charles, Duke of Aumale in 1576.

-He married Marguerite de Chabot in 1583, the daughter of Léonor Chabot, lieutenant general of Bourgogne andGrand Écuyer, who promised to resign the latter office to his new son in law as part of the arrangement.
+He married Marguerite de Chabot in 1583, the daughter of Léonor Chabot, lieutenant general of Bourgogne and Grand Écuyer, who promised to resign the latter office to his new son in law as part of the arrangement.
 She brought with her as a dowry the seigneurie de Pagny, and a lump sum payment of 12,000 livres.
 Marguerite soon moved to Normandie in 1584, and began working to bring the governor of Le Havre, a key port town, over to the ligueur cause.

 The two would have many children: